 Here are some useful sections from the USPA SIM that relate to the topic:

-This year the FFP published their «Derective Technique N° 48» (DT48) which addresses the topic of downsizing.
+The «Derective Technique N° 48» (DT48) of the FFP addresses the topic of downsizing.
 In France this is a regulation and not a suggestion.

 When we looked at the graphs and table they provide, we found that much of what was said there corresponded to our experience with hundreds of students at AXIS Flight School.
 Which is why we decided to adopt their downsizing table for this tool.